darold/pgtt-rsl/README.md

 pgtt is a PostgreSQL extension to create and manage Oracle-style Global Temporary Tables.
 It is based on unlogged tables, Row Security Level and views.
-A background worker is responsible to periodicaly remove obsolete rows.
+A background worker is responsible to periodically remove obsolete rows.

 PostgreSQL native temporary tables are automatically dropped at the